siraajkudtarkar/CS167/Labs/Lab5/WSL.md

     Be careful about the letter case and slashes (`/` in Linux vs `\` in Windows).
 The driver letter shall be lower case after **/mnt**.
 Also, Linux filesystem is case sensitive, so the path in WSL must be exactly the same as the path in Windows.

-    Also, since we don't use Maven in WSL, we don't set `MAVEN_HOME` here.
+    Since we don't use Maven in WSL, we don't set `MAVEN_HOME` here.
 If you want to use Maven as well, just add one line for `MAVEN_HOME` and add its `bin` folder to `PATH`.

     At this moment, you have two JDK 8 installed.
 One Windows JDK for Windows use only, one Linux JDK for WSL use only.
 Hadoop, Spark (and Maven) can be shared by both Windows and WSL.